Agriogourouno sti gastra is wild boar cooked in a “gastra” which is a Greek oven casserole with a lid.

 I made this recipe during the Christmas holidays of 2009.
 I have made a post on New Year’s day with a list of recipes I intend to post during this year, but unless someone asks me for a specific recipe, like this one, they’ll have to wait as I prefer to post seasonal recipes.

-I cooked it in a Tupperware Oven Casserole, but if you have a similar casserole with a lid or a slow cooker, you can adjust the time accordingly.
-This vessel can take up to 200oC/390oF, so I placed it low in the oven and, after cooking it for 2 hours I added the Lemony potatoes on top and they were cooked simultaneously for another 1 hour and 30 minutes.
+I cooked it in a “gastra”, a Tupperware Oven Casserole, but if you have a Dutch oven or other similar casserole with a lid or a slow cooker, you can adjust the time accordingly.
+This vessel can take up to 200oC/390oF, so I placed it low in the oven and, after cooking it for 2 hours I added the Lemony potatoes in a separate dish, and they were cooked simultaneously on top, for one hour and thirty minutes.

 Agriogourouno sti gastra – (Oven-Roasted Wild Boar), Recipe by Ivy